Amazon API Gateway traits

 string

 Specifies the format of the payload sent to an integration.
-Required for HTTP APIs.
-For HTTP APIs, supported values for Lambda proxy integrations are 1.0 and 2.0.
+This property is required for HTTP APIs.
+Supported values for Lambda proxy integrations are 1.0 and 2.0.
 For all other integrations, 1.0 is the only supported value.

 cacheKeyParameters